 US Independent Non-US English Language Non-European Non-English Language Moonrise Kingdom (2012).
 Directed by Wes Anderson.
-USA.
-Room (2015).
+USA Room (2015).
 Directed by Lenny Abrahamson.
-Canada/Ireland.
-A Separation (2011).
+Canada/ Ireland A Separation (2011).
 Directed by Asghar Farhadi.
-Iran.
-The Tree of Life (2011).
+Iran The Tree of Life (2011).
 Directed by Terrence Malick.
-USA.
-Animal Kingdom (2010).
+USA Animal Kingdom (2010).
 Directed by David Michod.
-Australia.
-Our Little Sister (2015).
+Australia Our Little Sister (2015).
 Directed by Hirokazu Koreeda.
-Japan.
+Japan

-5 'The child is the most valued member of the family unit.'
-How true is this claim of the films you have studied?
+5 How does the filmmaker's use of cinematography affect the messages about family and home in the films you have studied?
 You must draw comparisons between the three films you have studied in your answer.
 [35]

-6 What is the purpose of the 'home' in communicating key messages about family and personal safety in the films you have studied?
+6 Discuss how the representation of protagonists and antagonists shapes the spectator's understanding of family and home in the films you have studied.
 You must draw comparisons between the three films you have studied in your answer.
 [35]